 Conclusion

-In the end, there are a lot of differences in genome and gene concepts, but they are interconnected in shaping the changes and inheritance patterns that can be observed in living organisms.
-When it comes to genomes it is a comprehensive blueprint that stores genetic information, while genes are defined as the representative functional units responsible for traits and biological processes.
+In the end, there are many differences between the concepts of genome and gene, but they are deeply interconnected in shaping the changes and inheritance patterns that can be observed in living organisms.
+When it comes to genomes, it is a comprehensive blueprint that stores all the genetic information of an organism.
+On the other hand, genes are defined as the representative functional units responsible for traits and biological processes.

 As and when there is scientific development in the field of genetics, genes and genomes will play an important role in bettering our understanding of an individual’s basic mechanism and their application in science and medicine.